 Being forced to pay more for auto insurance is one of the most expensive consequences of a DUI or DWI.
 If you’ve been convicted of drunk driving, it’s a good idea to shop around for SR22 car insurance companies that cater to this driver category.

-Our study revealed that Progressive offers cheap SR22 car insurance rates for drivers with a DUI conviction in Mississippi.
+Our study revealed that Allstate offers cheap SR22 car insurance rates for drivers with a DUI conviction in Mississippi.
 Our estimated monthly quotes are based on averages for 29-year-old female and male drivers who had been convicted of one DUI involving a blood alcohol concentration of 0.08 percent.

 Best Rates For Senior Drivers

 The average senior drives less than the average young adult, so their car insurance rates are often cheaper.
 In our study, we looked at quotes for a driver age 65 who commuted 4,000 miles every year.
-Progressive was determined to offer the lowest rates for drivers in Mississippi who fall into this age group.
+Allstate was determined to offer the lowest rates for drivers in Mississippi who fall into this age group.